Aditya-gam/Deblurring-Autoencoders/README.md

 ## Datasets

-This model was trained on:
-- CelebA
-- HIDE
-- WIDEFACE
+This model was trained on a curated selection of image datasets aimed at improving its capability to generalize across various types of images and blurring patterns.
+The datasets used include CelebA, HIDE, and WIDEFACE, among others available for research and development in image deblurring tasks.

+For additional resources and a comprehensive list of image deblurring datasets, visit [this Kaggle page](https://www.kaggle.com/datasets/jishnuparayilshibu/a-curated-list-of-image-deblurring-datasets).

-These datasets were chosen for their diversity, aiding in incremental learning and enhancing the model's generalizability.
+These datasets were chosen for their diversity, aiding in incremental learning and enhancing the model's adaptability and performance in deblurring tasks.

 ## Evaluation Metrics